 - Packaging Techniques.
 Protect your temperature-sensitive items by packaging with insulation materials – there are a variety of foams, foils and blankets that you can use, depending on your needs.
 If your product needs to stay cold, you may also consider using gel coolants or dry ice.
 However, remember that dry ice is considered a hazardous material and requires special handling.

-A third party logistics provider can be a valuable resource in getting your temperature-controlled freight on the road safely.
+Shipping freight that is sensitive to temperature changes is complex.
+Unishippers, a third party logistics provider, can be a valuable resource in getting your temperature-controlled freight on the road safely.
+We offer rates from top-rated carriers built over the years, a dedicated team of shipping experts, and easy-to-use shipping tools to get your refrigerated freight to its destination.
 Have questions on the ins and outs of temperature protection?

 Contact a Unishippers shipping expert to get started.